array(1) {

 4. Class Recordings and Permissions for Recording Use

 On occasion, we may use and distribute video clips taken from class recordings for promotional purposes.
-If you do not wish a clip of your student’s class to be shared in this way, please notify the Scholé Academy director, Dr. Joylynn Blake, at [email protected] at the time of enrollment.
+If you do not wish a clip of your student’s class to be shared in this way, please notify us at the time of enrollment by reaching out to [email protected].

 III.
 School Policies